-Domestic and family violence can take many forms, including sexual, financial, social, spiritual, and verbal abuse.
+Domestic and family violence can take many forms, including financial, physical, sexual, spiritual, verbal.
 One common, and often unrecognised, form of domestic violence is emotional abuse (also known as psychological abuse).
 Emotional abuse is as an ongoing pattern of behaviour intended to cause emotional harm, through manipulation, isolation or intimidation.

 Emotional abuse can occur in different types of relationships- including adult to child, peer to peer, or even in workplace relationships.
 In the case of intimate partner relationships, emotional abuse affects one in four Australian women, and one in seven men.

 Below are some of the signs of emotional abuse common within an intimate partner relationship (or even with an ex-partner).
 Many emotionally abusive relationships do not include physical violence, however some physically violent relationships may begin with emotional abuse.